 month of February!
 Last week a WWA with accumulating snow and now a WSW with possible snow and freezing rain!
 The cpc is still predicting a cold and snowy March!
 Wow to the wow!

 I was late getting up today and I am still tired.
 The official H/L yesterday at Grand Rapids was 41/26 there was no rain or snow fall.
 And there was 46% of possible sunshine.
 The current temperature here at my house is 28 and there is some light snow falling.
-For today the average H/L is 35/21 the record high of 66 was set in 1930 and the record low of -8 was set in 1968 the record snow fall of 6.0” was set way back in 1898.
-The question now is just how much sleet and or ice will… Read more »
+For today the average H/L is 35/21 the record high of 66 was set in 1930 and the record low of -8 was set in 1968 the record snow fall of 6.0β was set way back in 1898.
+The question now is just how much sleet and or ice will we receive from this upcoming event.

 Morning Slim!
 Going to be interesting to see what happens with this.
 Looks like I’ll be checking map updates regularly today.